 Translate Military Skills to Civilian Occupations

-Visit Military.com's Employment Center, which takes your military skills and assists in finding equivalent civilian occupations, exploring education opportunities to extend your skills, learning from veterans with your specialty, applying for jobs that match your skills, identifying civilian terminology for your resume, and identifying the hot career options for your specialty.
+Visit Military.com's Employment Center to have your military skills matched with civilian occupations that best fit you as well as education opportunities to extend your skills.
+These opportunities include learning from veterans with your same specialties, applying for jobs that match your skills, identifying civilian terminology for your resume, and identifying the hot career opportunities for you.

-There are additional ways to earn academic credit, such as from previous college coursework, prior work experience, and/or by testing out of courses required for your major.
+There are many ways to earn academic credit, such as from your previous college coursework, prior work experience, and/or by testing out courses required for your major.
 For more information on ways you can earn academic credit please contact your school’s Veterans Affairs Department.

 Veterans’ Administration Career Scope Assessment Portal

-CareerScope takes career and educational planning to a new level.
+CareerScope allows you to take career and educational planning to a whole new level.
 The proven career assessment and reporting system from the Vocational Research Institute is a powerful, yet easy-to-use program.
 With more than 50 years of experience developing world-class assessment programs, VRI has designed a self-administered system that measures both aptitude and interest through valid and reliable assessment tasks, ultimately helping you plan our your education & potential career path.

-You should request a Joint Service Transcript (JST) to assist in assessing your military service for college credit.
+To assist in assessing your military service for college credit, you should request a Joint Service Transcript (JST).
 JST is an academically accepted document approved by the American Council on Education (ACE) to validate a service member's military occupational experience and training along with the corresponding ACE college credit recommendations.
 It provides a description of military schooling and work history in civilian language.
-It serves as a counseling tool for academic and career counselors in advising service members and veterans.
-It serves as an aid in preparing resumes and explaining Army, Coast Guard, Marine Corps, National Guard and Navy work experience to civilian employers.
-It also saves time and money by awarding academic credits, which means less tuition to pay and less time spent in the classroom.
+As well as serves as a counseling tool for academic and career counselors in advising service members and veterans.
+JST serves as an aid in preparing resumes and explaining Army, Coast Guard, Marine Corps, National Guard and Navy work experience to civilian employers.
+And most importantly JST saves time and money by awarding your academic credits, giving you less tuition to pay and less time spent in the classroom.
 Visit their website for additional details.

 The National Resource Directory (NRD)

-VMET website is sponsored by the Department of Defense to provide eligible service members a VMET document (DD Form 2586) on demand.
+The VMET website is sponsored by the Department of Defense to provide eligible service members a VMET document (DD Form 2586) on demand.
 This document allows Veterans and service members to easily transition from the military.
 The VMET data is a portion of a member's career history, which comes from a large database built over the years with data received from the four service's official personnel and training systems.
 This VMET occupational and training history data is matched to time-appropriate narrative descriptions to generate the VMET document.

 The Army Career and Alumni Program (ACAP)

 ACAP was created to assist Army personnel transitioning from military service to civilian careers.
 The majority of Army personnel retiring and/or leaving the military use this site.
-Companies can list their job opportunities on their site to give you access to future careers.
+ACAP even allows companies to list their job opportunities on their site to give you access to future careers.

 Career One Stop - connects veterans and transitioning service members with high quality career planning, training and job search resources available at local One-Stop Career Centers.
-It provides resources to match military experience to civilian occupations, find a job, get credentials, certifications and licenses, assistance in writing a resume and other assistance.
-There are multiple Career Centers in Northeast Florida, click here to find one near you.
+It provides resources to match military experience to civilian occupations, find a job, get credentials, certifications and licenses, assistance in writing a resume and financial help.
+There are multiple Career Centers located in Northeast Florida, click here to find one near you.